seven5/seven5.github.io/tutorial.md

 # Creating And Deploying A Simple Server

-For this lesson and all the ones following, we'll assume that you can get the godeps set up correctly (it was explained in the previous lesson if you are jumping around).
-These are not checked into the tutorial source code and anytime you change lessons, you'll probably have to "go get" some dependencies and "godep save" to copy them into the lesson.
+For this lesson and all the ones following, we'll assume that you can get the godeps set up correctly (it was explained in the [previous lesson](#setup) if you are jumping around).
+These are not checked into the tutorial source code and anytime you change lessons, you'll probably have to "go get" some dependencies and/or "godep save" to copy them into the lesson working tree.
 The go compiler will quickly tell you what dependencies you need and don't have if you forget!

 ## Preparation for this lesson